tajakobsen/h5p-migrate/README.md

 # Getting started

-* Create a `secret.json` file.
-And add authentication info for downloading images to it.
+* Create a `secret.json` file with authentication info for downloading images.

 ```json
 {